tweag/graft/README.md

 Copyright Tweag I/O 2023

 With `sine-nomine` you can generate variations of sequences of monadic actions.
+The main application is deriving test cases for stateful systems by altering regular scenarios in ways that can depend on the state.

-These actions can take very general shapes, since the library also understands higher-order operations that "nest" sequences of actions in one action (like, for example, `catchError :: m a -> (e -> m
+The monadic actions can take very general shapes, since the library also understands higher-order operations that "nest" sequences of actions in one action (like, for example, `catchError :: m a -> (e -> m
 a) -> m a`).
-The main application is deriving test cases for stateful systems by altering regular scenarios in ways that can depend on the state.

 ## Testing stateful monadic systems